Letterkenny Athletic Club

 Letterkenny Athletic Club (LAC) is an Irish athletic club, which has produced several Olympians.
 Based at Aura Sports Complex in Letterkenny, County Donegal, it has a Tartan 400m running track.

 History

 Letterkenny Athletic Club was formed in 1972.
-Since it has evolved into one of the leading athletic clubs in Donegal and throughout Ireland.
-It is one of the biggest clubs in the North-West with a current membership of over 150 juvenile and 100 senior athletes.
+It has evolved into one of the largest athletics clubs in the North-West with a current membership of over 150 juvenile and 100 senior athletes.

 LAC takes part in cross-country, road running and track and field competitions.
 Over the years, the club has had successes at all levels of competition.